Scoliosis Prevention May Be Possible with DNA Testing for Scoliosis

-Let's discuss the other two types of scoliosis before explaining the muscle retraining.
 Congenital scoliosis is a birth defect that occurs early in pregnancy and is usually not noticeable at birth.
-This condition gets worse in about 75 percent of children.
 It often shows up when children are toddlers, but might not be noticeable until adolescence.
-It's more difficult to treat than idiopathic scoliosis because the vertebrae are actually misshaped.
+It is more difficult to treat than idiopathic scoliosis because the vertebrae (bone of the spine) deformity.
 There is nothing you could have done to prevent it.
 Mehta casting or a back brace may be recommended.

-De Novo scoliosis, or degenerative scoliosis, can often be prevented because it's caused by trauma or bad spinal health over time and affect older adults.
-You cannot prevent trauma, but you can take good care of your posture.
-Years of carrying heavy bags on one shoulder and other repeated lopsided actions can lead to degenerative scoliosis.
-We are seeing more cases of it because people are living longer and putting more wear on their spines.
-It's also possible that you had pre-existing scoliosis that's progressing in adulthood.
+De Novo, or degenerative scoliosis, can often be prevented because it is caused by trauma or bad spinal health over time and affect older adults.
+You cannot prevent trauma and arthritis, but you can take good care of your posture.
+Years of carrying heavy bags on one shoulder and other repeated lopsided actions can lead to degeneration scoliosis and lower back pain.
+We are seeing more cases of adult scoliosis because people are living longer and putting more wear on their spines.
+It is also possible that you had pre-existing scoliosis that is progressing in adulthood.
 This process can be addressed and even prevented with appropriate osteoporosis screenings and nutrient therapy.
 It is recommended for adults 40+ with a curve of the spine to have an upright x-ray or MRI screening every 5 years.

-- Girls and boys age eight to 14
+- Girls and boys age 8 to 14

-- Girls are eight times more likely to get scoliosis
+- Girls are 7 times more likely to get scoliosis

 - Children with a thin or lanky body shape